AP Music Theory

 - Adobe Reader: the most recent version of Adobe reader can be downloaded for free from http://www.adobe.com

 - Scanner, for scanning homework and sending to me in PDF format.

 - Zoom.
-This is the program we will be using for video-conferencing ("labs," etc.) No purchase necessary on your part, as I will be "hosting" the sessions.
+This is the program we will be using for video-conferencing ("labs," etc.) No account purchase necessary on your part, but your computer will need to have a camera and microphone.